6 Korean Table Etiquette Mistakes Foreigners Often Make (And How to Avoid Them)

 Not sure how to bow properly?
 Learn the 3 main types of bows in Korean culture and when to use each!

-Don’t just grab your favorite banchan and finish it — sharing is part of the experience.
+Don’t just grab your favorite dish and finish it—sharing is the heart of the Korean meal experience!

 Original Korean Sentence